Intertidal Zonation Patterns

 Mid Tide Zone

-The mid zone is characterized by the highly recognizable intertidal species the seastar (Pisaster sp).
+The mid zone is characterized by the highly recognizable intertidal species, the ochre sea star (Pisaster ochraceus).
 View organisms that live in this zone below, and scroll over an organism to learn more about it.

 Black Turban Snail